>Information for your daily life

 - Moving-in notification: bring the move-out certificate you have received from your previous address along with your identification to the municipal office of your new address and submit a moving-in notification within 14 days from the date of moving.
 If you wish to enroll in national health insurance (kokumin kenko hoken) or national pension (kokumin nenkin) schemes, you can also submit the application forms.

-- Alien registration (gaikokujin toroku: the change of address must be reported within 14 days from the date of moving in)
+- Resident card (the change of address must be reported within 14 days from the date of moving in)

 - Personal seal registration (inkan toroku)